 Analysis of big data from job advertisements suggests that transferable skills such as communication, problem solving, teamwork and digital literacy are now in greater demand than ever before.

 According to The New Basics report, an investigation of more than 6000 websites and 4.2 million job advertisements over three years (2012-2015) showed that transferable or ‘enterprise’ skills are:

 - demanded as often – if not more – than technical skills

 Transferable skills were specified in 20% more early-career job advertisements in 2015 than technical skills (those specific to a particular task, role or industry).

 The proportion of jobs demanding critical thinking increased by 158%, creativity by 65%, presentation skills by 25% and teamwork by 19%.

 Compared with jobs that do not list these skills, jobs that requested presentation skills paid an additional AU$8,853 per year, digital literacy an additional AU$8,648, problem solving an additional AU$7,745, financial literacy an additional AU$5,224 and creativity an additional AU$3,129.

-For example, some employers removed degree requirements from their entry criteria and are instead making hiring decisions based on a candidate’s ability to evidence the specific skills needed in the role – regardless of whether these have been gained through formal or informal study, work or life experiences (Coughlan 2016; Sherriff 2015).
+As a result, some employers have actually removed degree requirements from their entry criteria altogether and are instead making hiring decisions based on a candidate’s ability to evidence the specific skills needed in the role – regardless of whether these have been gained through formal or informal study, work or life experiences.

 © Deakin University